 Slaying is a term used to describe a property that increases a character's accuracy and damage in melee and ranged combat.
 Slaying does not affect spellcasting, wand use, or anything else that isn't melee or ranged combat.
 It is functionally identical to weapon enchantment, but affects unarmed attacks as well.

-The total of all of a character's slaying bonuses are added to the player's to-hit number.
+The total of all of a character's slaying bonuses are added to the player's to-hit number, in the same way as weapon enchantment.
 A random number from 1 to the player's total to-hit is checked against a monster's EV to determine if the player lands a blow; thus, it is not a flat accuracy increase that is provided, but an increase in accuracy on average.

-The character's total slaying bonus is added to the "effective enchantment" of the player's weapon (and applies to unarmed combat as well).
-In combat, the player gets a damage bonus of 1d(effective enchantment).
+The character's total slaying bonus is added to the enchantment of the player's weapon (and applies to unarmed combat as well).
+In combat, the player gets a damage bonus of 1d(enchantment+slaying).
 Unlike base damage, this bonus is not affected by the player's skill.
 The total damage done is then adjusted appropriately by the monster's AC, meaning that slaying can be very useful in helping to get past a monster's armour.

 There are a number of sources of slaying bonuses:

 - Artefacts may provide a bonus or penalty, in which case the description says "It affects your accuracy and damage with ranged weapons and melee attacks."

 - The spell Song of Slaying provides a variable amount of slaying, depending on the toughest monster you've killed while the spell is active.

 - Gloves with archery ego are a special case, in that they provide a +4 slaying bonus but only affect ranged combat.

 There are also a number of slaying-like effects: